 Babies born with any known exposure to opioids must undergo observation by a pediatrician for a minimum of five to seven days in the hospital.
-These babies may develop opioid withdrawal symptoms called neonatal abstinence syndrome (NAS).
-NAS puts newborns at risk for serious health problems that often require lengthy stays in a neonatal intensive care unit (NICU).
+They may develop opioid withdrawal symptoms called neonatal opioid withdrawal syndrome (NOWS).
+NOWS puts a small percent of newborns at risk for extended care and treatment in a neonatal intensive care unit (NICU).

-The Parent Partnership Unit (PPU) is an inpatient program at UPMC Magee-Womens Hospital for babies who have been born with NAS.
-Visitation in the PPU is limited to one support person, to maintain a therapeutic atmosphere for the baby.
+The UPMC Magee-Womens Hospital Parent Partnership Unit (PPU) is an inpatient program for babies who may experience NOWS.
+You and one support person will be able to room-in with baby, but visitation is otherwise limited to help maintain a therapeutic atmosphere for the baby.

-As you develop a strong, healthy bond with your baby, daily education and self-care classes will help you learn how to better care for both your baby and yourself.
-We also will link you with valuable resources you’ll need after leaving the hospital.
-Peer specialists — mothers who are in recovery themselves — are available to provide you with encouragement and understanding.
+As you develop a strong, healthy bond with your baby, daily education and self-care sessions will help you learn how to better care for both yourself and your baby.
+We also will connect you with valuable resources you’ll need after leaving the hospital.
+Peer specialists — women who are in recovery themselves — are available to provide you with encouragement and understanding.

 As a PPU participant, you and one support person will engage in a variety of daily activities that include: